-Command Line Input Result /0[N A] This argument controls which files can be overwritten during the file copy process.
+Command Line Input Result /Q This argument requires the /O argument.
+It suppresses the display of all error messages. /O[N A] This argument controls which files can be overwritten during the file copy process.
 If N is used, only newer files are overwritten.
-If A is used, all files are overwritten. /F:[DRIVE:][PATH] FILELIST.TXT This argument specifies the name of the text file that contains the list of files that are copied.
+If A is used, all files are overwritten. /F:[DRIVE:][PATH]FI LELIST.TXT This argument specifies the name of the text file that contains the list of files that are copied.
 An alternate drive and path can be specified for the location of FILELIST.TXT.
 If no drive and path are specified, the File Copy utility assumes that FILELIST.TXT is located in the current directory. /?
 This argument displays help information. /P or -P This argument enables the server to display an error message and pause before exiting.